Dark-life944/PPPwn-Android/README.md

 If the exploit fails or the PS4 crashes, you can skip the internet setup and simply click on `Test Internet Connection`.
 If the `pppwn.py` script is stuck waiting for a request/response, abort it and run it again on your computer, and then click on `Test Internet Connection` on your PS4.

 If the exploit works, you should see an output similar to below, and you should see `Cannot connect to network.` followed by `PPPwned` printed on your PS4.

+### NOTE: THIS SOMETIMES WORK SOMETIMES NOT IT UNDER THE DEVELOPMENT SO ENJOY IT

 ### Example run